 Electricity in Madagascar

-In Madagascar the power sockets are of type C, D, E, J and K. The standard voltage is 127 / 220 V and the standard frequency is 50 Hz.
+In Madagascar the power plugs and sockets are of type C, D, E, J and K. The standard voltage is 127 / 220 V and the standard frequency is 50 Hz.

 Which power plugs and sockets in Madagascar?

-In Madagascar the power sockets are of type C, D, E, J and K. Check out the following pictures.
+In Madagascar the power plugs and sockets are of type C, D, E, J and K. Check out the following pictures.

 - Type C: also known as the standard "Euro" plug.
 This socket also works with plug E and plug F.